jsom1/jsom1.github.io/_walkthroughs/Horizontall.md

 python -c 'import pty;pty.spawn("/bin/bash");'
 `````

 The first thing I did was to check the users and see if we can already get the flag or if we will have to go through horizontal privesc.
-It turns out it's not the case!
+It turns out it's not the case:

 <div class="img_container">
 ![user flag]({{https://jsom1.github.io/}}/_images/htb_hor_user.png)